bensammwaniki/Custom_plugin/README.md

-Below is a detailed README for your WordPress plugin that integrates SMS notifications using Africa's Talking API, along with registration functionality and M-Pesa payment integration:

----

 # Kandara Registration Plugin

 **Kandara Registration Plugin** is a custom WordPress plugin designed to handle user registrations, send SMS notifications via Africa's Talking API, and facilitate payments using the Safaricom M-Pesa payment gateway.
 This plugin allows you to manage user registrations seamlessly, send automated SMS notifications, and handle payments securely.